grange85/ahfow-www/_posts/2009/2009-11-09-13-most-beautiful-heads-back-down-under.markdown

 - 13 most beautiful
 tags: []
 ---
 <p>Dean & Britta will be taking 13 Most Beuatiful... back down under in 2010.
-Dates I've heard about so far are the <span class="removed_link" title="http://www.perthfestival.com.au/en/Events/music/13-most-beautiful-andy-warhol/">25th and 26 February as part of the Perth International Arts Festival</span> in Western Australia and on the <span class="removed_link" title="http://www.nzfestival.nzpost.co.nz/music/13-most-beautiful">4 March in Wellington as part of the New Zealand International Arts Festival</span></p>
+Dates I've heard about so far are the 25th and 26 February as part of the Perth International Arts Festival in Western Australia and on the 4 March in Wellington as part of the New Zealand International Arts Festival</p>
-<p>Before that they have a performance at the <span class="removed_link" title="http://dukeperformances.duke.edu/series/at-the-crossroads/dean-britta">Reynolds Theatre in Durham, North Carolina, USA on 18 February</span></p>
+<p>Before that they have a performance at the Reynolds Theatre in Durham, North Carolina, USA on 18 February</p>